manza/exam-study-java-1Z0-813/README.md

 (done) - Develop code that uses try-with-resources statements, including using classes that implement the AutoCloseable interface
 (done) - Develop code that handles multiple Exception types in a single catch block (done) - Use static and default methods of an interface including inheritance rules for a default method
+       - Checked how to use it in Kathy Sierra also

 ## Localization
 (done) - Describe the advantages of localizing an application and developing code that defines, reads, and sets the locale with a Locale object